 Luckily, there is a way past this restriction, but only in a genuine emergency.
 Simply, all you have to do is press your phone’s emergency call button (or swipe the emergency SOS slider), usually located on the dialing interface or even on the lock screen for maximum convenience and speed.

-Once the emergency call button is pressed you will be able to dial 911 (or in some cases just press the “begin call” button) since some phones will auto-populate the recipient number field with the nation’s emergency service number.
+Once the emergency call button is pressed you will be able to dial 911 (in the United States) or in some cases just press the “begin call” button; many smartphones will auto-populate the recipient number field with the nation’s emergency service number.

 Emergency Call Specifics